Rockfish

 Petrale Sole and Starry Flounder

-The recreational fisheries for petrale sole (Eopsetta jordani) and starry flounder (Platichthys stellatus) are open year-round to all anglers and divers.
-There are no depth restrictions or bag limits for petrale sole or starry flounder.
-Refer to the California Ocean Sport Fishing Regulations booklet for complete sport fishing regulations information.
+The recreational fisheries for petrale sole (Eopsetta jordani) and starry flounder(opens in new tab) (Platichthys stellatus) are open year-round, at all depths.
+There are no bag or size limits for petrale sole or starry flounder.
+Refer to groundfish sport fishing regulations for complete information.

 Petrale sole and starry flounder are part of a group of fish known as groundfish, which includes over 90 species that live on or near the bottom of the ocean (with a few exceptions).
 View a summary table of groundfish regulations.